Craig Kilborn: SportsCenter

 After several small jobs, Kilborn became an ESPN SportsCenter anchor from 1993 to 1996.
-He was primarily the anchor of the late broadcast of SportsCenter which he coined "The Feel Good Edition".
-His numerous catch phrases included "Release, Rotation, Splash", "Jumanji", and "Oh, Precious".
+He was primarily the anchor of the late broadcast of SportsCenter.
 He made a return appearance to SportsCenter on August 8, 2004, when he co-hosted SportsCenter with Dan Patrick during ESPN's 25th Anniversary Celebration.

 Late-night hosting

 The Daily Show

 In 1996, Kilborn became host of The Daily Show on Comedy Central.
 During his three-year tenure, The Daily Show was named "Best Late Night Comedy" by TV Guide.
 Kilborn was also nominated for a CableACE Award for Outstanding Entertainment Host.
 Some recurring features Kilborn created at The Daily Show included: "5 Questions", "Moment for Us", "Dance, Dance, Dance", and "Your Moment of Zen" (later hosts would continue to use the latter feature).

-In a 1997 interview with Esquire, Kilborn made jokes regarding Daily Show creator and head writer Lizz Winstead, saying, "To be honest, Lizz does find me very attractive.
-If I wanted her to bl-- me, she would."
+In a 1997 interview with Esquire, Kilborn made jokes regarding Daily Show head writer Lizz Winstead, saying, "To be honest, Lizz does find me very attractive.
+If I wanted her to blow me, she would."
 Kilborn apologized publicly and pointed out that the remarks were "said in jest", but he was suspended for a week.
+Winstead left the show in January 1998.